Wahid234/LUNG-CANCER-PREDICTION/README.md

 5. Evaluate model performance and make predictions.

 ## How to Run
-Open the Jupyter Notebook and execute the cells step by step to preprocess the data, train the model, and evaluate results.
+Open the Colab Notebook and execute the cells step by step to preprocess the data, train the model, and evaluate results.

 ## Results
 The model's performance is assessed using metrics like accuracy, precision, recall, and confusion matrix.